meeshkan/beginners-guide-to-property-based-testing/README.md

     assert "1 2" == concatenate("1", "2")
 ```

-Property based tests are created using a different approach.
-You
-yourself don't write the exact input - a testing framework does that for
+**Property based testing** is using a different approach.
+You yourself don't write the exact input - a testing framework does that for you.
-you.
 What you as a developer do is:

 - You guide test testing framework in what kind of input you want to use.
   - This is in order to not get any random input.
 TODO: Clarify